mikeygnyc/fan-control-entity-row/readme.md

-# Fan Control Entity Row
+# Fan Control Entity Row - Caseta 5 Button Fork

+This is a fork of https://github.com/finity69x2/fan-control-entity-row that supports a Caseta fan switch.

+## Original Readme:

 ## This is an element to add a fan control row to Home Assistant.

 ## This plugin is only valid for use with fans that still use a speed list in the fan configuration.
 That fan control model is deprecated in versions of Home Assistant 2021.3.x and later.
 For HA versions 2021.3.x and later use fan-percent-button-row or fan-mode-button-row if your fan has been updated to use the new control methods.

 It uses the code that can be found in my fan control package @ https://github.com/finity69x2/Home-Assistant/blob/master/packages/fan_package.yaml

 UPDATE:

 I've added the ability to hide the medium speed button to turn it into a two speed fan control, as well.
-To use it in this mode then your fan speeds must be designated low and high since it simply removes the medium speed button.
+To use it in this mode then your fan speeds must be designated low and high since it simply removes the medium speed buttons.

 Installation: